Chart Color Schemes

 Educational attainment in Jordan Springs - Llandilo aligns closely with national averages, showing typical qualification patterns and performance metrics

-In Jordan Springs - Llandilo, as of the latest available data, 29.1% of residents aged 15 and above hold university degrees, compared to Greater Sydney's 38.0%.
-This indicates potential for educational development.
+In Jordan Springs - Llandilo trail region, as of the latest data, 29.1% of residents aged 15 years and above hold university degrees, compared to Greater Sydney's 38.0%.
+This indicates a gap suggesting potential for educational development and skills enhancement.
 Bachelor degrees are most common at 19.1%, followed by postgraduate qualifications (8.2%) and graduate diplomas (1.8%).
-Vocational credentials are also prominent, with 34.8% of residents aged 15 and above holding them, including advanced diplomas (12.0%) and certificates (22.8%).
+Vocational credentials are also prominent, with 34.8% of residents aged 15 years and above holding them - advanced diplomas account for 12.0%, while certificates make up 22.8%.

 Frequently Asked Questions - Education